newuser-max/Project-2nd-sem--Meshtalk/README.md

 ## Features

--  **Automatic peer discovery over Bluetooth** — scans for nearby devices running MeshTalk
+-  **Automatic peer discovery over Wi-Fi** — scans for nearby devices running MeshTalk
 -  **End-to-end AES-256-GCM encryption** — every message is encrypted before leaving your device; a 16-byte GCM tag detects any tampering (OpenSSL)
 -  **Mesh routing with hop-count limiting** — messages hop device-to-device ; TTL = 7 prevents infinite loops
 -  **Broadcast and direct messaging** — send to one peer by nickname or broadcast to all reachable devices at once